Gestational Diabetes Pathway provides easy and accessible virtual visits for pregnant women

 About the Gestational Diabetes Pathway

-Desire for a telehealth service that is easy for patients to join, and which could provide access to consultations on any device, without extra downloads.
+- The desire for a telehealth service that is easy for patients to join and could provide access to consultations on any device without additional downloads

-The need for a video solution that would integrate with the Trust’s existing systems, technology, and workflows.
+- The need for a video solution to integrate with the Trust’s existing systems, technology, and workflows

-The solution provides easier access for patients and care providers by streamlining the user experience, removing barriers to conversations, and reducing costs.
+- The solution provides easier access for patients and care providers by streamlining the user experience, removing conversation barriers, and reducing costs

-The clinic was seeking a telehealth solution that would allow their caregivers to closely interact with patients for accurate diagnostics and treatment.
-They also wanted to ensure that the service was easy to use and didn’t require patients to download any new apps or programs.
+The clinic sought a telehealth solution allowing their caregivers to interact with patients for accurate diagnostics and treatment closely.
+They also wanted to ensure that video service was easy to access and didn’t require patients to download any new apps or programs.

-"We made it our priority to ensure our Telehealth service by Pexip was embedded into existing procedures and processes to enable clinicians to utilise this technology without adding to their already large workload.
-No other service offers this level of integration, and as a result it will increase capacity in the NHS without placing extra stress on its resources.
-Costs are reduced and clinicians' time better utilised while outpatients avoid the need to travel," said Sam McMaster, Director of Telehealth at HSL.
+"We made it our priority to ensure our Telehealth service by Pexip was embedded into existing procedures and processes to enable clinicians to utilize this technology without adding to their already large workload.
+No other service offers this level of integration.
+As a result, it will increase the NHS's capacity without putting extra stress on its resources.
+Resulting in reduced costs and clinicians' time better utilized while outpatients avoid the need to travel," said Sam McMaster, Director of Telehealth at HSL.

 Thanks to the Pexip integration, clinicians can organize a remote and secure outpatient consultation with the tap of a screen.
 Meanwhile, patients can easily access the sessions via a smartphone, tablet, laptop, or PC without any downloads or barriers to joining.

-Led internally by Dr Athinyaa Thiraviaraj, Consultant Physician in Diabetes & Endocrinology, the clinicians at the Western HSC Trust have carried out 1000 consultations just between January 2019 and November 2020 via the newly integrated interface.
-This has allowed them to better meet patient needs and gain a more holistic view of the patient's overall condition whilst also maintaining patient communications during the Covid-19 pandemic.
+Led internally by Dr. Athinyaa Thiraviaraj, Consultant Physician in Diabetes & Endocrinology, the clinicians at the Western HSC Trust have carried out 1000 consultations just between January 2019 and November 2020 via the newly integrated interface.
+It has allowed them to meet patient needs better and gain a more holistic view of the patient's overall condition while maintaining patient communications during the Covid-19 pandemic.

 In addition to helping patients and staff, the program has also proven the positive environmental effects of remote care.
 The virtual consultations reduced face-to-face diabetes specialist appointments by 32%.
-As the trust covers a rural area, some women were traveling more than 120 miles for each clinic visit, and the team estimate that so far the changes have saved about 15,811 miles of travel for 654 appointments, equating to 4.37 tons of CO2.
+As the trust covers a rural area, some women traveled more than 120 miles for each clinic visit.
+The team estimates that the changes have saved about 15,811 miles of travel for 654 appointments, equating to 4.37 tons of CO2.

-Pointing to the great success of this telemedicine program, Dr. Thiraviaraj's team has been named as recipients of a prestigious British Medical Journal Award in the category of Innovation in Quality Improvement.
-The team was commended for their display of adaptability and innovative thinking to preserve a high level of patient care at a worry-filled time for expectant mothers.
+Dr. Thiraviaraj's team received the prestigious British Medical Journal Award in the Innovation in Quality Improvement category for their adaptability and innovative thinking to preserve high patient care at a worry-filled time for expectant mothers.

-"Working in partnership with women who attend our service, we have been able to develop, test, and standardise video-consultations," said Dr. Thiraviaraj.
+"Working in partnership with women who attend our service, we have been able to develop, test, and standardize video consultations," said Dr. Thiraviaraj.
 "This has helped our service to continue with minimal interruptions through both the first and second surge of the pandemic.
-This innovative model of care has made it possible for us to continue our commitment to support expectant mothers at a time of anxiety and concern."
+This innovative model of care has made it possible for us to continue our commitment to support expectant mothers during anxiety and concern."